OMR-Research/omr-research.github.io/README.md

 ### MacOS

 You can build the website on MacOS using the following commands.
-Make sure you have bibtex installed by running `brew install mactex`
+Make sure you have bibtex installed via MikTex (e.g., `brew install miktex-console` and then install the basic Tex installation).

 ```bash
 rm *.html